matthewmoscou/Emo/README.md

 # Emo
 Genome sequencing and annotation of *Ecdeiocolea monostachya*

+The Australian wild grass *Ecdeiocolea monostachya* is a critical outgroup to the Poaceae for comparative genomics analyses.
+We initiated the genome sequencing of *E. monostachya* in 2018 to identify signatures of genetic innovations in the grasses.
+More broadly, the sequencing of *E. monostachya* will provide a robust foundation for researchers in cereal genomics to utilise this understudied species as an outgroup in studies of evolutionary events unique to the Poaceae, not limited to our work on the emergence of novel gene families. *E. monostachya* is recalcitrant to growth from seed or after transplant to botanical gardens.
+Therefore, we have collected tissue from several individuals from a single site in Australia. *E. monostachya* is expected to be diploid with a genome size of 1.5 Gb based on flow cytometry.
+We propose to construct large scaffolds of the *E. monostachya genome* using Oxford Nanopore Technologies and Illumina-based sequencing.
+Parallel work is currently underway to perform RNAseq on sheath, flower, and root tissue.
+This project will be carried out as an Open Science initiative, ensuring that the academic community will gain immediate access to the genome and annotations as they are developed.

-## Illumina sequencing of *Ecdeiocolea monostachya*
+## Illumina-based sequencing of *Ecdeiocolea monostachya*
 Sheath tissue from accession E001 was collected, genomic DNA extracted, and DNA sent to Novogene for sequencing.
-Illumina paired end libraries were generated using inserts of 250bp (DSW66921) and 350bp (DSW66909-V) (150 bp reads). *De novo* assemblies were carried out using several Amazon AWS EC2 instances including (1) m5a.12xlarge (48 CPU, 192 GB RAM), (2) r5.12xlarge (48 CPU, 374 Gb RAM), and (3) XXX.
+Illumina paired end libraries were generated using inserts of 250bp (DSW66921) and 350bp (DSW66909-V) (150 bp reads). *De novo* assemblies were carried out using several Amazon AWS EC2 instances including (1) m5a.12xlarge (48 CPU, 192 GB RAM), (2) r5.12xlarge (48 CPU, 374 Gb RAM), and (3) m5.24xlarge (96 CPU, 345 Gb RAM).

 ### Trimmomatic cleaning of Illumina PE reads
 Trimmomatic v0.36 was used to clean reads prior to *de novo* assembly.
 A size limit of 36 bp is set for the retention of paired reads.